Table Of Contents

 5. Customer lifetime value

-Higher lifetime customer values will make it easier to expand the company and find new opportunities for growth.
+Higher lifetime customer values will make it easier to expand the company and find new growth opportunities.

 6. LTV/CAC